-For a lot of young women who struggle with depression and hopelessness, they come up with feel-good myths to make themselves feel better, whether or not they believe they are true.
+For a lot of teens who struggle with depression and hopelessness, they come up with feel-good myths to make themselves feel better, whether or not they believe they are true.
 These affirmations may sound optimistic, but it can be difficult to accept them as personally relevant.
 Adopting a realistic positive mindset, rather than an idealistic one, helps reduce symptoms of depression as it encourages young adults to build an internal locus of control.

 Why Feel-Good Myths Aren’t Always Effective